mvolkmann/blog/src/swift/swift-lang.md

 A type must be specified and is followed by a code block with no equal sign preceding it.

+Computed properties are like methods that take no arguments.
-Computed properties always define a `get` function that computes the value every time it is referenced.
+They always define a `get` function that computes the value every time it is referenced.
 They can optionally define a `set` function whose purpose is the change the values of properties used to